 - Responses to the two questions listed on the Faculty Application for Employment. - Three letters of reference from those who know you and your career well enough to comment on your suitability for the role.

-Submit this information in one PDF document by December 1, 2022, to: Dr. Sharon K. Hamilton Department of Chemistry Ouachita Baptist University hamiltons@obu.edu
+Submit this information in one Word or PDF document by November 1, 2022, to:

+Dr. Norm Pumphrey

+Department of Physics

+Ouachita Baptist University

+pumphreyn@obu.edu